 Set a mission by the Sultan’s evil right-hand man Jafar, Aladdin must retrieve a magical lamp from the mystical Cave of Wonders.
 Just one rub of the lamp unleashes the Genie within, and with his help Aladdin attempts to thwart Jafar’s evil plans and win the Princess’ heart.
 Using the three wishes the Genie grants him, will Aladdin’s new persona, ‘Prince Ali’, be enough to save Agrabah and convince the Sultan that he truly is a ‘diamond in the rough’?

-Disney recommends Aladdin for ages 6 and up.
+Aladdin is recommended for a general audience.
+As an advisory to adults who might bring young people, Disney recommends Aladdin for ages 6 and up.
 Children under the age of 3 will not be admitted into the theatre.
-All persons aged 16 or under must be accompanied by an adult and may not sit on their own within the auditorium.
+All persons aged 16 or under must be accompanied and sat next to the accompanying adult.
+They may not sit on their own within the auditorium.
+If children do have separate seats you could be refused entry.
 All persons entering the theatre, regardless of age, must have a ticket.

 Find out more about the venue for your show: Directions, Transport options and facilities.